Robert Kilroy-Silk: Have I Got News for You

+Kilroy-Silk appeared as a guest on Have I Got News for You on 30 April 2004.
+There was a heated exchange between him and his teammate Paul Merton, in which Merton repeatedly implored Kilroy-Silk to "shut the fuck up".
+This was edited out of the televised episode but a clip from the recording appeared on social media some years later.

 Eurosceptic politics

-Joining UKIP
+UKIP

 In 2004, Kilroy-Silk was recruited to the UK Independence Party (UKIP).
 During that year's European Parliament election campaign he presented one of the party political broadcasts.
 His recruitment and celebrity significantly raised the profile of the party, further helped by his enlisting of actress Joan Collins who attended a UKIP press conference at Kilroy-Silk's invitation.

 Election to the European Parliament

 Kilroy-Silk stood on the UKIP list for the East Midlands constituency and was elected as a Member of the European Parliament (MEP) in the second seat for his region.The election used a closed list form of proportional representation; UKIP scored 26.05 per cent of the vote in that region, just behind the Conservatives with 26.39 per cent.